VikaZelenkevich/rsschool-cv/cv.md

 * _GitHub: @VikaZelenkevich_

 ## _About myself_
-#### _I am 23 years old.
+#### _I'm 23 years old.
 I want to learn programming because I'm intrested in how websites and programs are built._

 ## _Skills_
 * _Java_